-- 1. Before accepting or continuing an engagement for a statutory audit of a public interest entity, a statutory auditor or audit firm shall assess and document additionally to the provisions of Article 22d of Directive 2006/43/EC the following: - whether he, she or it complies with the requirements and Articles 9 and 10 of this Regulation; - whether the conditions of Article 33 are complied with; - without prejudice to Directive 2005/60/EC, the integrity of the public-interest entity. - 2.
-Where a cooperative within the meaning of Article 2(14) of Directive 2006/43/EC, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC, or a subsidiary or a legal successor of a cooperative, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC is required or permitted under national law to be a member of a non-profit-making auditing entity, the Member State may decide that this Regulation shall not apply to the statutory audit of such entity provided that the principles of independence laid down in Directive 2006/43/EC are complied with by the statutory auditor carrying out the statutory audit and by persons who may be in a position to influence the statutory audit. [...]
+senior manager and manager of the core team conducting the statutory audit, certifying that there are no conflicts of interest; - (c) discuss with the audit committee the threats to their independence and the safeguards applied to mitigate those threats, as documented by them pursuant to paragraph 1. - 2.
+Where a cooperative within the meaning of Article 2(14) of Directive 2006/43/EC, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC, or a subsidiary or a legal successor of a cooperative, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC is required or permitted under national law to be a member of a non-profit-making auditing entity, the Member State may decide that this Regulation shall not apply to the statutory audit of such entity provided that the principles of independence laid down in Directive 2006/43/EC are complied with by the statutory auditor carrying out the statutory audit and by persons who may be in a position to influence the statutory audit.

-Where a cooperative within the meaning of Article 2(14), or a similar entity as referred to in Article 45 of Directive 86/635/EEC, is required or permitted under national provisions to be a member of a non-profit-making auditing entity, an objective, reasonable and informed party would not conclude that the membership-based relationship compromises the statutory auditor's independence, provided that when such an auditing entity is conducting a statutory audit of one of its members, the principles of independence are applied to the auditors carrying out the audit and those persons who may be in a position to exert influence on the statutory audit.
+Where a cooperative within the meaning of Article 2(14) of Directive 2006/43/EC, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC, or a subsidiary or a legal successor of a cooperative, a savings bank or a similar entity as referred to in Article 45 of Directive 86/635/EEC is required or permitted under national provisions to be a member of a non-profit-making auditing entity, an objective, reasonable and informed party would not conclude that the membership-based relationship compromises the statutory auditor's independence, provided that when such an auditing entity is conducting a statutory audit of one of its members, the principles of independence are applied to the auditors carrying out the audit and those persons who may be in a position to exert influence on the statutory audit.

-3. The Member State shall inform [...]
-Commision and CEAOB of such exceptional situations of non-application of certain provisions of this Regulation.
-It shall communicate to [...]

-Commission and CEAOB the list of provisions of this Regulation that have not been applied to the statutory audit of the entities referred to in paragraph 5 and the reasons that justified the exemption granted for such non-application.
+3. The Member State shall inform Commission and CEAOB of such exceptional situations of non-application of certain provisions of this Regulation.
+It shall communicate to Commission and CEAOB the list of provisions of this Regulation that have not been applied to the statutory audit of the entities referred to in paragraph 2 and the reasons that justified the exemption granted for such non-application.